 It will then run through everything required get a basic instance of nio up and running on your Raspberry Pi.
 The install overall will take roughly 15-20 minutes depending on your Pi.

-- The first is the path to the nio binary you want to install.
+- The first is the version of the nio binary you want to install..